Taiwan lawmakers brawl as opposition assails COVID-19 policy

 TAIPEI, Taiwan (AP) — Taiwan’s legislature descended into a rowdy brawl after opposition lawmakers interrupted a policy address and rushed the podium Tuesday.

-Opposition lawmakers pushed their way to the speaker’s podium as the chamber’s head, Su Tseng-chang, was opening his annual address on the government’s performance with a focus on national security and the economy.
+Opposition lawmakers pushed their way to the speaker’s podium as the head of the Cabinet, Su Tseng-chang, was opening his annual address on the government’s performance with a focus on national security and the economy.

 In the ensuing melee, a few lawmakers were shoved to the ground and others poured out bottles of water onto their opponents.
 Su was unable to give his speech.

-Note: This story has been corrected to show Su is the head of the Cabinet, not head of the legislature.